2023 Best Value Visual & Performing Arts Master's Degree Schools

 Top 25 Best Schools for Affordable Quality for a Master's in Visual & Performing Arts

 Our 2023 rankings named Columbia College Chicago the best value school in the United States for visual and performing arts students working on their master’s degree.
-Columbia is a medium-sized private not-for-profit school located in the large city of Chicago.
+Columbia is a moderately-sized private not-for-profit school located in the large city of Chicago.

-The average tuition and fees for an out-of-state graduate students at West Texas A&M University are $8,574 a year.
+The average tuition and fees for an out-of-state graduate students at Messiah are $13,050 a year.

-You’ll be in good company if you decide to attend University of Puerto Rico - Rio Piedras.
-It ranked #4 on our 2023 Best Value Visual & Performing Arts Master’s Degree Schools list.
-Located in the large city of San Juan, UPR Rio Piedras is a public college with a large student population.
+Out of the 388 schools in the United States that were part of this year’s ranking, University of Puerto Rico - Rio Piedras landed the # 4 spot on the list.
+Located in the city of San Juan, UPR Rio Piedras is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at UPR Rio Piedras are $3,990 a year.

 Goucher College landed the #6 spot in the 2023 rankings for the best value master’s degree visual and performing arts programs.
-Goucher is a small private not-for-profit school located in the small city of Baltimore.
+Goucher is a small private not-for-profit school located in the city of Baltimore.

 The average tuition and fees for an out-of-state graduate students at Goucher are $9,765 a year.